 (She/Her/Hers)

-In busy and stressful times it can be easy to put ourselves at the bottom of the list.
-Keja believes that Massage Therapy can be a great tool to help re-set the balance and achieve a deeper awareness of your body and its needs.
 Whether you have a physically challenging or sedentary job, are a weekend warrior or training for a big race, are in need of relaxation, stress relief, injury recovery, ease from pregnancy-related postural changes or have any other reason for seeking Massage Therapy, Keja will meet you where you are today and work with you to achieve your wellness and treatment goals.
-She approaches each person and treatment individually and applies a variety of techniques depending on your preferences and needs.
-This can range from Deep Tissue and Myofascial Release to the subtle touch of CranioSacral Therapy.
-She aims to always keep learning new ways to assist the body’s innate ability to heal and enjoys expanding her knowledge and skills through continuing education.

 CranioSacral Therapy with Upledger (3 levels) and Robert Harris (advanced)